SqanLive/Szyfrant/README.md

 # Szyfrant
-Command line based rpogram, ciphers data from files
+Command line based program, used to encrypt and decrypt given or uploaded from file data.
+Uses Cesar's cipher and unicode moving.